wlodekb/kubernetes-the-hard-way-on-azure/docs/14-dashboard.md

 kubectl proxy
 ```

-Next, to access to the dashboard in the browser, navigate to the following address in the browser of your machine: [Dashboard local URL](http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/
+To access the dashboard in your web browser, click the following link: http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/

 > output
 A login page asking for kubeconfig file or a token